twilio/video-quickstart-ios/ReplayKitExample/README.md

 An iOS 12.0 extension is not limited to capturing the screen of a single application.
 In fact, it is possible to capture video from any application including the home screen.

-In order to reduce memory usage, the extension configures `ReplayKitVideoSource` to downscsale incoming video frames, and prefers the H.264 video codec.
+In order to reduce memory usage, the extension configures `ReplayKitVideoSource` to downscale incoming video frames, and prefers the H.264 video codec by default.
 In a Group Room, the extension connects as a publish-only Participant ([TVIConnectOptionsBuilder.automaticSubscriptionEnabled](https://twilio.github.io/twilio-video-ios/docs/latest/Classes/TVIConnectOptionsBuilder.html#//api/name/automaticSubscriptionEnabled)) to further reduce bandwidth, memory, and CPU requirements.

+### Key Classes

 **ReplayKitVideoSource**